 Question Ar Rochmah 2017 75 Chien 2017 63 Er 2012 76 Liu 2016 77 Prospective study: Yes: reference standard only conducted after a positive screening result with the index test If a threshold was used, was it pre-specified?
 Unclear: used the threshold (cut-off) quantification cycle (Cq) value of 12 in the mCOP-PCR methodology.
 The cycle number of 12 was enough to confirm the specific amplification with matched primers, and to avoid non-specific amplification with mismatched primers.
 It is unclear if this threshold was pre-specified Yes: pre-specified threshold: the cut-off for screening was set arbitrarily at SMN1 ΔRn (normalised reporter fluorescence intensity) <1, based on values of known patients and normal newborns.
 It is unclear how many patients and normal newborns were used to determine the threshold value Unclear: In the normalised and temperature-shifted difference plots used in the HRM analysis, SMN1;SMN2 gene ratio of 0:2 was chosen as the horizontal baseline and the relative differences in the melting profiles of all other samples were plotted relative to this baseline.
-It is unclear if this baseline was pre-specified Retrospective study: Unclear: for RT-PCR, a threshold of relative fluorescent units (RFU) was set as 102.
-It is unclear if this threshold was pre-specified Prospective study: Unclear: NR Could the conduct or interpretation of the index test have introduced bias?
-Unclear: methodology of the index test appears robust and SMN2 presence/absence was used as a screening process confirmation of the ability of the test to detect SMN1 deletion.
-However, index test was conducted with knowledge of a previously conducted reference standard which could have introduced bias Low: the screening method was validated by testing 2,937 anonymous newborn DBS samples and 9 DNA samples with known SMN1 and SMN2 copy numbers.
+It is unclear if this baseline was pre-specified Retrospective study: Unclear: for RT-PCR, a threshold of relative fluorescent units (RFU) was set as 10 2 .
+It is unclear if this threshold was pre-specified Prospective study: Unclear: NR Unclear: methodology index test appears robu SMN2 presence/abse was used as a scree process confirmation of ability of the test to do SMN1 deletion.
+Howe index test was condu with knowledge of previously conduct reference standard we could have introduced.
+Low: the screening method was validated by testing 2,937 anonymous newborn DBS samples and 9 DNA samples with known SMN1 and SMN2 copy numbers.
 Seventy-seven additional DNA samples with a known SMA affected status were tested using this method, and the results were perfectly matched, making the sensitivity and specificity both 100%.
 All methods seem standardised for all samples, reducing the likelihood of bias Unclear: Interpretation could have introduced bias as the index test was conducted with knowledge of a previously conducted reference standard Retrospective study: Unclear: interpretation could have introduced bias as it is not clear if the index test was conducted with knowledge of a previously conducted reference standard, however test conduct appears unlikely to have introduced bias as all samples were treated identically and validated through repetition Prospective study: Low: conduct of the index test unlikely to introduce bias Is there concern that the index test, its conduct, or interpretation differ from the review question?
 Low: the test is in line with the review question and is sensitive for detecting the loss of SMN1 exon 7 Low: the index test in combination with ddPCR testing, tests for SMA using DBS methodologies, as per the review question Low: HRMA is used to test for SMA by detecting the substitution of a single nucleotide in SMN1 exon 7 (c.840 C>T), as per the review question Retrospective and prospective study: Low: RT-PCR from clinical specimens (retrospective study) and DBS samples (prospective study) are used